google/zetasql/docs/functions-and-operators.md

 </td>
   <td>
-    Returns the sample (unbiased) standard deviation of the values.
+    Computes the sample (unbiased) standard deviation of the values.
   </td>
 </tr>